Geeksltd/MSharp.Docs/Tutorials/18/README.md

 #### Adding Pages to the Menu

-After you ended up with form pages, you need to add it to the main menu:
+After you ended up with the pages, you need to add them to the main menu:

 ```C#
 using MSharp;